Does the Self Exist?

 How have marketers influenced these ideas?
 Is it good or bad?
 Can we really just be who we are and feel good about it?

 Reference as noted above and: Solomon, Michael R., Zaichkowsky, Judith and Rosemary Polegato.
 Consumer Behaviour: Buying, Having, Being.
-Fifth Canadian Edition.
+Canadian Edition.
 Toronto: Pearson Education Canada

 Information on this site is for use of the students of this course.
 For copyright information of the linked sites please see the respective authors.